 Objective of the International Museum Day

-The objective of the International Museum Day is to highlight the importance of museums.
-This day provides opportunity for the museums and its professionals to raise awareness about the role of museums as well as challenges faced by them.
+The objective of International Museum Day is to highlight the importance of museums.
+This day provides an opportunity for the museums and their professionals to raise awareness about the role of museums as well as the challenges faced by them.

 In exact words of ICOM, International Museum Day was created with the intent to convey the message that “Museums are an important means of cultural exchange, enrichment of cultures and development of mutual understanding, cooperation and peace among peoples”.